Fons van der Stee

 Alphonsus Petrus Johannes Mathildus Maria "Fons" van der Stee (30 July 1928 – 9 September 1999) was a Dutch politician of the defunct Catholic People's Party (KVP) and later the Christian Democratic Appeal (CDA) party and economist.

+Biography

 Van der Stee applied at the Radboud University Nijmegen in June 1950 majoring in Tax law and obtaining a Bachelor of Laws degree in June 1952 before graduating with a Master of Laws degree on 29 February 1956.
 Van der Stee worked as a tax advisor in Arnhem from May 1956 until July 1971.
 Van der Stee served as Chairman of the Catholic People's Party from 30 March 1968 until 14 July 1971.
 Van der Stee was elected as a Member of the Senate after the Senate election of 1971, taking office on 11 May 1971.